Do You Have Detergent Build-up in Your Cloth Diapers?

 To test for detergent build-up you can either test a single clean diaper in a bowl of water or perform an extra rinse in your washer as laid out above.
 If you’re using multiple washing machines or a laundromat to wash your diapers, the swoosh test of a single diaper will be best for you.

-If you find that you do have detergent build-up you’ll need to reset your washer and your diapers by cleaning them thoroughly (instructions on how to do that properly are above).
+If you find that you do have detergent build-up you’ll need to reset your washer and your diapers by cleaning them thoroughly.
 Once you’re back to ground zero, you’ll need to adjust your wash routine to keep the buildup from happening again.
 I recommend the Measure Method for cloth diaper laundry, which I outline here.

 April Duffy